ioccc-src/winner/1998/schnitzi/README.md

 committee some new practical simplifications for the C language.
 For instance, it appears that CONDITIONAL BRANCHING isn't really necessary.
-So, we can do away with `while`, `do...while`, `for`, `if`/`else`, `switch`, `?:`, or anything else that might cause any kind of nondeterministic jump in the code.
+So, we can do away with `while`, `do...while`, `for`, `if`/`else`, `switch`, `?:`, or anything else that might cause any kind of non-deterministic jump in the code.
 There's too much uncertainty in the world anyway.

 Function parameters and return types just confuse people anyway, so get rid of them.
 Same with local variables.
-In fact, all you really need are assignment statements, and maybe one `printf()` and one `goto`.
+In fact, all you really need are assignment statements, and maybe one `printf(3)` and one `goto`.

 This style of programming is also ideal for systems with limited memory capacity, since the function call stack never goes beyond